Facilitated by Karen

-Please assist us to continue to improve our programs by filling out our feedback surveys after you have attended our program.
+Please assist us by completing the appropriate survey after you have attended our program.

 What is the cost of a Digital Visit?

 All State Library Digital Visits are provided to participants free of charge.

 What Pre-visit information will we receive?

 A confirmation email will be sent from Eventbrite to the person that booked the Digital Visit.

-This email will point to a Pre-visit Package that contains Information for the Educator and the Information for the Supporting Adults and Pre-Visit information on the Description page of the relevant program on the website.
+This email will point to a Pre-visit Package that contains Information for the Educator and the Information for the Supporting Adults and Pre-Visit information/ learning on the Description page of the relevant program on the website.

 The booking contact person is required to distribute appropriately to all the attending educators and accompanying adults associated with the program.

 What technology is required for a digital visit?

 The SA Government’s recommended online platform is Microsoft Teams.
 You will be emailed a link that enables your Digital Visit to be opened in the MS Teams app or in a web browser.

 Participants will require internet access, a web camera, microphone and speakers.